-Committees within Credit Risk Management that ultimately report to the Chief Credit Risk Officer or the Credit Policy Committee oversee the methodology for determining PD and the performance of models used for both LGD and EAD.
+Committees within Credit Risk Management that ultimately report to the chief credit risk officer or the Risk Governance Committee oversee the approaches and methodologies for quantifying PD, LGD, and EAD.

-To assess the performance of the PD parameters used, on an annual basis we perform a benchmarking and validation exercise which includes comparisons of realized annual default rates to the expected annual default rates for each credit rating band and comparisons of the internal realized long-term average default rates to the empirical long-term average default rates assigned to each credit rating band.
-For the year ended December 2015, as well as in previous annual periods, the PDs used for regulatory capital calculations were higher (i.e., more conservative) than our actual internal realized default rate.
+To assess the performance of the PD parameters used, on an annual basis we perform a benchmarking exercise which includes comparisons of realized annual default rates to the expected annual default rates for each credit rating band and comparisons of the internal realized long-term average default rates to the empirical long-term average default rates assigned to each credit rating band.
+For the year ended December 2017, as well as in previous annual periods, the PDs used for regulatory capital calculations were higher (i.e., more conservative) than our actual internal realized default rate.

-During the year ended December 2015, the total number of counterparty defaults remained low, representing less than 0.5% of all counterparties, and such defaults primarily occurred within loans and lending commitments.
-Estimated losses associated with counterparty defaults were lower compared with the prior year and were not material to us.
+During the three months ended March 2018, our credit exposure to counterparties that defaulted remained low, representing less than 0.5% of our total credit exposure, and such exposure related to loans and lending commitments.
+Estimated losses compared with the same prior year period were lower and not material.

-To assess the performance of LGD parameters used, on an annual basis we perform a validation exercise, including comparisons of recovery rates following counterparty defaults to the recovery rates based on LGD parameters assigned to the corresponding exposures prior to default.
+To assess the performance of LGD parameters used, on an annual basis we compare recovery rates following counterparty defaults to the recovery rates based on LGD parameters assigned to the corresponding exposures prior to default.
 While the actual realized recovery on each defaulted exposure varies due to transaction and other situationspecific factors, on average, recovery rates remain higher than those implied by the LGD parameters used in our regulatory capital calculations.